kimkorsaeth/piwken-language/main-typst.typ

 = Syntax

+== Number of arguments determining part of speech

+#emph[Really, there's no distinction between different parts of speech other than some morphological things, and instead the main difference is the number of arguments.]

+== Roles of arguments

+#emph[Arguments have specific roles, depending on what's described.
+These influence what can happen to them morphosyntactically, for example you can't add an extrinsic agent to an unergative VP without also adding the -yii suffix to the verb. more on this as I work through it]

+=== Patient

+#emph[Least agentive argument.
+Patient undergoes actions/changes/events.]

+=== Experiencer

+#emph[Less agentive argument.
+Does not effect or undergo actions/changes, but receives sensoral or emotional impressions.
+Experiences is usually assumed non-volitive, i.e. not actively receiving impressions.
+E.g. they smelled the bread, they heard a dog, they remembered 9/11]

+=== Inherent agent

+#emph[More agentive than patient.
+Functions as agentive argument of verbs where the action/event requires a volitive, conscious participant to effect change.
+E.g. they walk, they chew it, they reach for it

+When extrinsic agent is present, inherent agent becomes conduit of action.
+Extrinsic agent effects volitive change, conduit of action participates as an agentive force without explicit volition, patient behaves like normal.]

+=== Extrinsic agent

+#emph[most agentive than patient and (where applicable) inherent agent.
+On verbs where the action/event may be self-actualized by the patientive argument, the extrinsic agent takes over the actualization to make the verb "traditionally" transitive.
+E.g. it falls apart vs. they take it apart; it warms up vs. they heat it up

+Appears as third argument in trivalent causative VPs.
+E.g. they make them do work, they make them collect trash

+Appears in trivalent stimulative VPs.
+Usually, #smallcaps[feel]-class verbs relating to senses and emotions assume non-volition on the experiencer's part.
+If the experiencer is volitive and seeking out the impression, they must appear as both experiencer and extrinsic agent, making the verb trivalent.
+E.g. He tasted *him* the bread, I listened *me* a rare bird]

+=== Stimulus

+#emph[In #smallcaps[feel]-class verbs relating to senses and emotions, the entity providing the sensoral or emotional impression is obligatory.
+Stimulus arguments are predominantly inanimate, intangible, and non-volitive, but still considered more agentive than the experiencer.

+He is [by something] sad\
+\*He is sad]

 == Parataxis

 == Associative participant

-#emph[if you have an action where lotsa people would participate but the agentive argument only references a subset of it, then you gotta add another argument that references the whole group. do this with verbs where that's weird to say that it is difficult, or say "with no one" on verbs where you expect more people to say that it is easy]
+#emph[if you have an action where lotsa people would participate but the agentive argument only references a subset of it, then you gotta add another argument that references the whole group.
+Speakers will jokingly do this with verbs where that's weird to say that it is difficult, or leave it out on verbs where you expect more people to say that it is easy]

 Any verb that involves other participants that aren't within the scope of the agentive argument must introduce them as a third argument.
 Actions can include playing sports, large-scale construction, singing in a group, etc etc etc. A recurring theme is that each participant isn't doing a parallel task like e.g. watching a movie, they are contributing in different ways to a common goal.